ThoughtWorksInc/DeepLearning.scala-website/doc/index.md

 * You can view this tutorial online.
 [Getting Started](https://thoughtworksinc.github.io/DeepLearning.scala/demo/GettingStarted.html) is the first one.
 * If you find any idea of this tutorial, you may want to create issues or Pull Requests on [its Github repository](https://github.com/ThoughtWorksInc/DeepLearning.scala-website).
-* There is also a [sbt version of this tutorial](https://github.com/izhangzhihao/deeplearning-tutorial) that can be open in your IDE.

 ## Other resources